 PMS may occur up to 2 weeks before a period begins, and symptoms subside once menstruation starts.
 PMS can be associated with feeling sad or depressed, mood swings, or irritability.
 People with PMS may also experience breast soreness, bloating, acne, food cravings, increased thirst or hunger, constipation, or diarrhea.
 Symptoms of PMS may be relieved by exercise, sleep, drinking plenty of fluids, avoiding salt and caffeine, and eating nutritious foods.
 There are medications available to help with PMS if the above methods are not effective.

 - If you notice changes associated with puberty (pubic hair and breast buds) before age 9 or if you do not notice these changes by age 13.

 - If periods come more often than every 21 days or less often than every 35 days.

 If periods last longer than 7 days or less than 3 days.

 - If menstrual cramps are not relieved by over the counter medication and/or interfere with school attendance and other activities.

 - If mood swings, depression, or irritability last longer than a week before a period begins and/or are interfering with activities of daily life and relationships.

-If you have concerns related to menstruation keep a diary.
-Keep track of periods for a few months and write down the day each period starts and the day it ends.
-Also write down any symptoms related to menstruation, for example, heavy flow, cramping, feeling sad, etc. Remember to keep track of premenstrual symptoms as well.
+If you have concerns related to menstruation, keep a diary.
+Keep track of periods for a few months and write down the date each period starts and the date it ends.
+Also, write down any symptoms related to menstruation, for example, heavy flow, cramping/pain (how severe, where it is, what it feels like), emotions, etc. Remember to keep track of premenstrual symptoms as well.
 Your healthcare provider will be better able to help you if he/she can understand all of the symptoms.